-Like most other medicinal substances, whether you call it weed, cannabis or medical marijuana – there are both positive effects – which is why we use the treatment and negative side effects – which can be anything from an annoyance or a hindrance all the way to potentially significant dangers and side effects.
+Like most other medicinal substances, whether you call it weed, cannabis or medical marijuana – there are both positive side effects – which is why we use the treatment and negative side effects – which can be anything from an annoyance or a hindrance all the way to potentially significant dangers.
 Also one persons side effect may be what another person seeks.
 It’s always important to always remember that the effects of cannabis can be highly affected by the biology of the individual (not to mention what other drugs – legal or illegal are being used at the same time).

 So let’s start with the relatively……

 How many people do you know that say.
 If it weren’t for the fact that I would with 1000 lbs I would smoke more.
 Well there’s a simple reason for that.
 One of the main and most well known side effects of cannabis is the munchies.
 THC is a potent activator of the brain in areas that drive the perception of hunger.
 This is a side effect many people rather not have but for cancer or AIDS patients amongst others this is the effect they are searching for to drive the hunger that the patients do not feel as a result of the disease, chemotherapy and even depression.

 No matter the route of administration cannabis can also make you feel tired or lethargic and some people hate this feeling.
 It can also therefore add to the dangers of driving.
 Again on the other hand some people use weed specifically for this reason and some people therefore used cannabis – whether one with THC or CBD varieties to help in relaxation and sleep.
 Recreational users have been using marijuana to chill, or relax, so while it’s not necessarily a side effect, it’s definitely a standard expectation for most strains.